join the MSSQLTips community

 Solution

 As mentioned above, SQL Server offers many hints that can be used to force how an execution plan is put together.
 The option that we are interested in is the OPTIMIZE FOR option.
 This will allow us to specify what parameter value we want SQL Server to use when creating the execution plan.
-This is a SQL Server 2005 hint.
+This hint was introduced in SQL Server 2005.

 Let's take a look at a few examples.
-These were all done against the AdventureWorks database.
+These were all done using the AdventureWorks database.

 This first example is a straight query using a parameter without the OPTIMIZE FOR hint.